27 Sep How To Change Running Form Safely

 Stress fractures and other stress-related injuries are important to avoid.
 Other than overall running and training volume, two important considerations with heel strikers I always look at are active shock absorption and over-striding.

 Here is a simple exercise that focuses on active shock absorption and optimal running mechanics, meaning optimal alignment throughout the kinetic chain.
-This is a great one to practice if you change running form, especially landing how you plan to land with each running step.
+This is a great one to practice if you change running form, especially learning how you plan to land with each running step.
 Active shock absorption happens during eccentric muscle contraction such as the hip and knee bending after the foot contacts the ground.
 Leg stiffness is inversely related to active shock absorption, think the stiffer your leg is – the louder the noise your foot makes when it contacts the ground.

 A study by Teng and Powers in 2015, concluded increasing forward trunk lean and hip flexion during running can decrease the energy absorbed at the knee.
 Here is a bounding exercise to promote active shock absorption with hip and knee flexion, and a forward trunk lean.
 The best cues to use are land softly and stay quiet!
 The less sound you make, likely the more active shock absorption you are doing!
 You can find more great running exercises HERE!

 If you don’t want to change running form in terms of your foot strike but your knees are bothering you, try this!

 🙋♂️Got a cranky knee that bugs you when you run?
-Try increasing your step rate (how fast your move your feet) to take pressure off that knee! 🙅♀️While not a solution for faulty mechanics, weakness, or muscle length issues, changing your step rate on your runs is an effective and fast way to decrease the load on your knees and hips, potentially even reducing your pain.
+Try increasing your step rate (how fast you move your feet) to take pressure off that knee! 🙅♀️While not a solution for faulty mechanics, weakness, or muscle length issues, changing your step rate on your runs is an effective and fast way to decrease the load on your knees and hips, potentially even reducing your pain.
 A study in 2011 by Heiderscheit et al found that by increasing your step rate by 10% (at a consistent speed), it significantly lowered the amount of mechanical energy absorbed at the knee (a 34% decrease!!) and hip!
 Even a 5% increase in step rate decreased load at the knee by 20%!